cllopes/reactathon/material/1_es6/2_deconstruction/readme.md

 ### Parameter breakdown

-If you are passing an object (or array) to a function and only need to access certain properties or element of it you can break them down in the function definition for convenience:
+If you are passing an object (or array) to a function and only need to access certain properties or elements of it you can break them down in the function definition for convenience:

 ```javascript 1.8